PROGRAMS AT HOPE

 - Quality is more important quantity

-Kids in the Kitchen!
-(KIK) empowers children (ages 3 through 19) to KIK! the bonds of pediatric obesity through youth-centered nutrition education and more.
+Kids are Cooking (KAC) empowers children (ages 3 through 19) to kick the bonds of pediatric obesity through youth-centered nutrition education and more.

 Middle School Girls

 The Faces of HOPE Middle School Girls program specifically focus on girls, ages 10-14 with at least one co-morbidity.
 The girls who are selected to participate in this program will attend three 1 hour and 30-minute sessions per week for 24 weeks, for a total of 108 hours of on-site participation.
-(Note: This does not include the time the girls will spend at home on their individualized 'take-home' fitness plans).
 Each on-site session will include a behavioral health, nutrition, and fitness component designed to engage, inform, and empower the girls to lead healthier lifestyles.

 Topics we cover are: